Skip to content

 Client Update: Bylaw requirements under the Municipal Government Act

-Perlene Morrison and Hilary Foster
+Perlene Morrison and Hilary Newman

 Municipalities in Prince Edward Island entered a new era when the Municipal Government Act (the “MGA”) was proclaimed into force on December 23, 2017.
 The MGA modernized the Province’s municipal legislation and repealed and replaced the Charlottetown Area Municipalities Act, the City of Summerside Act, and the Municipalities Act.